-(a) The Employer shall grant an unpaid leave of absence to an employee who is appointed or elected to a union office for a period of up to and including five years.
+(a) The Employer shall grant an unpaid leave of absence to an employee who is appointed or elected to a union office.

-(b) A request for such an approved leave must be given to the Employer by the Union, in writing, on union letterhead and signed by the Treasurer of the Union at least 30 days prior to the leave taking effect.

-(c) An employee who obtains such a leave of absence shall return to the same classification code, within the 30 calendar days after the completion of their employment with the Union.
-If the classification code no longer exists the employee shall bump a junior employee provided they have the skills and ability to perform the work.

-(d) The Employer is not obligated to grant such leave to more than one employee at a time.
+- (b) A request for such an approved leave must be given to the Employer by the Union, in writing, on union letterhead and signed by the Treasurer of the Union at least 30 days prior to the leave taking effect. - (c) An employee who obtains such a leave of absence shall return to the same classification code, within the 30 calendar days after the completion of their employment with the Union.
+If the classification code no longer exists the employee shall bump a junior employee provided they have the skills and ability to perform the work. - (d) The Employer is not obligated to grant such leave to more than four employees at a time.